PeterKoka1/Deep-Learning-Book/README.md

 Gradients also displayed

 ### Activation-Saturation.py
 Showing how improper weight initialization causes activations to saturate during forward and backward passes along the gradient.
 Using the modified Xavier weight matrix initialization to solve saturation.
-Huge props to all material and notes and an awesome course @CS231N from Stanford university (http://cs231n.stanford.edu/index.html).
+Huge props to all material, notes, and an awesome course @Stanford CS231N (http://cs231n.stanford.edu/index.html).

 ### KNN-cat.py
 Finding minimum L1 norm to classify the image of a cat (naive KNN with K=1) from scratch.